GHG-05

 • if the technology to require construction of an all-electric building for ground floor food service establishments, manufacturing or industrial facilities, essential medical facilities, or regulated affordable housing is not feasible and available by July 1, 2025, the Board of Supervisors may consider extending the limited exemption until the technology is feasible and available.

-Not Started
+Started

-The efforts for this measure have not started.
+The efforts for this measure have started.

 Implementation